The following is an overview of ATA e-Business Program projects along with their status and links to their respective

 Technical Data Standards (ATA iSpec 2200, ATA Spec 1000BR, and S1000D)

-The ATA Technical Data Working Group (TDWG) is finalizing the 2017.1 revision of Spec 1000BR, Civil Aviation S1000D Business Rules which is expected to be published in summer this year.
+The ATA Technical Data Working Group (TDWG) is finalizing the 2017.1 revision of Spec 1000BR 4.1, Civil Aviation Business Rules for S1000D issue 4.1.
 This revision includes:

 - Addition of a layered approach, with general Civil Aviation business rules and additional restrictions specifically for Component Maintenance Publications.